menzin/About_jQuery/Chapter7.md

 - A **status** property (which may be accessed only when you are in state 3, receiving, or 4, done) which tells you whether or not the transaction was successful.
 A value of 200 means success, and of course the infamous 404 means the page was not found.

 - The **onreadystatechange** event handler which fires whenever the readyState property changes.
 The user needs to write the code for this event handler --- typically you check to see that you have reached state 4, then do some error handling if the status is not 200, and proceed with using the data you got if the status is 200. <br>
 Depending on whether the data was XML or JSON it will be placed in a different property of the XMLHttpRequest object.
 Either way, you will use JavaScript and DOM methods to do whatever you need to with the data.

+## AJAX in jQuery

+jQuery has a jqXHR object, which is an XMLHttpRequest object with some additional properties and methods.
+These additions will simplify our lives.